For Prospective Field Partners

-ICFC seeks strategic opportunities for achieving lasting conservation gains, with good value in relation to cost and risk.
+ICFC strives to achieve lasting conservation gains, with good value in relation to cost and risk.

 We specialize in direct conservation action, rather than research or sustainable development projects with a conservation component.
 Our projects are based on existing science.
-Science is vital for conservation and existing conservation organizations and academic scientists are doing useful research.
-In many cases, though, conservation action lags behind the science needed to undertake it.
+Science is vital for conservation, yet in many cases, conservation action lags behind the science needed to undertake it.

 Conservation projects or actions must:

 - have biodiversity conservation at a primary goal, with a good chance of succeeding;

 - represent good value in relation to cost and risk

 - take human interests into consideration, especially those of local communities, and involve local communities as appropriate